mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~

 Subsequent additions of group members proceed in the same way.
 Any
-member of the group can download a ClientInitKey for a new client
+member of the group can download a KeyPackage for a new client
 and broadcast an Add message that the current group can use to update
 their state and a Welcome message that the new client can use to
 initialize its state.